benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - I work for Eventbrite
-- Wanted to brag that Eventbrite is sponsoring the Wi-Fi
-  * But it's not that good
-  * So I don't wanna really take credit for it
-  * But we did sponsor lunch which was tasty
 - **ONE:** We recently added Ticketea to the family
+  * Offices in Madrid & Villena
   * Have a number of folks from both offices here
+  * If you're interested, stop by the booth or find EB shirts
-- I'm a Principal Frontend Engineer at Eventbrite
+- I'm a Principal Frontend Engineer in our San Francisco office
 - Work on our Frontend Platform team
   * Doing FE infra + design system work